HFAnalyticsLab/Social_care_data_landscape/README.md

 in England?
 2. How much can the data tell us about funding and provision of services, the workforce and unpaid carers who deliver services, and ultimately the users of the services?
-3. Do those data su􀁽ciently inform us about the needs, the care system performance and the outcomes?
+3. Do those data sufficiently inform us about the needs, the care system performance and the outcomes?
 4. What can we say about the quality of available data?